subhodeep1512/hackathon/README.md

 # 🧠 Together – AI-Powered Mental Health Companion

-**Together** is an AI-powered mental health application that transcribes, understands, and summarizes personal video diaries while detecting emotional states.
-It helps individuals **track emotional well-being over time**, recognize patterns, receive actionable recommendations, and share insights with therapists or counselors for more personalized and effective mental health support.
+🧠 Together is an AI-powered mental health companion that transcribes and summarizes patient's videos, detects emotions, and recommends actions.
+It helps patients track emotional well-being, spot patterns, and share insights with therapists for more personalized support.

 ---